MingzhongGuo/18742_Final_Submission/README.md

 #Directory structure
 Sniper: Contains all the files needed for running sniper simulation.
 In sniper/binaries/ folder, there are all the precompiled and ready-to-execute binaries for all the benchmarks.
-	In sniper/inputs/ folder, there are all the input files all benchmarks.
+	For the input files of the benchmarks, which are not uploaded due to github upload file size limitation, please download manully from https://zenodo.org/record/3563191.
 	In sniper/results/ there are all the collected results for benckmards des, maxflow, sssp.
 	All the other sub folders in Sniper are the original sniper distributed codes.
 In sniper/tools/, there are all sorts of python scripts here to analysis sim.out, for detailed explanation on how to use them, please refer to sniper manual page: http://snipersim.org/documents/sniper-manual.pdf.